Francesco Tahiraj

-Francesco Tahiraj (Françesko Tahiraj; born 21 September 1996) is an Albanian professional footballer who plays as a winger for Slovenian PrvaLiga club Radomlje.
+Francesco Tahiraj (Françesko Tahiraj; born 21 September 1996) is an Albanian professional footballer who plays as a winger for Kategoria e Tretë club Partizani B.

 Club career

 Early career

 Tahiraj started his youth career at CBS Milan academy based in Turin, Italy.
 At the age of 11, the former Juventus player Gianluca Pessotto spotted him and Tahiraj had a successfully trial with Juventus academy and in summer of 2006 he moved to Juventus.

 In August 2013 he was loaned out for a year to Carpi for primavera team.
 On 16 July 2014 Juventus sold him to city rivals FC Torino for a fee of €75,000.
 In January 2015 Torino loaned him to Carpi primavera for a half season.

 Zavrč

 After spending several years in Italy as a youth player, in August 2015 Tahiraj signed a professional contract with Slovenian side NK Zavrč.

 Tahiraj made his professional debut in the Slovenian PrvaLiga on 21 August 2015, replacing Veljko Batrović in the 83rd minute in a championship game against Domžale, which finished as a goalless draw.